 Lena Health Listed by fulcrumsec Ransomware Group

 On May 1, 2026, healthcare provider Lena Health appeared on the leak site of the ransomware group Fulcrumsec.
-Internal files were exfiltrated during a ransomware attack, and the company now faces a public deadline to negotiate or see its data released.
+Internal files were allegedly exfiltrated during a ransomware attack, and the company now faces a public deadline to negotiate or see its data released.

 Public reporting indicates that Fulcrumsec listed Lena Health on its dark-web leak portal, accessible via the .onion address hosted on the ransomware.live tracker.
-The listing confirms that attackers successfully exfiltrated internal files before encrypting systems or as part of their standard double-extortion process.
+The listing states that attackers successfully exfiltrated internal files before encrypting systems or as part of their standard double-extortion process.
 No exact victim count has been disclosed, and the precise volume or sensitivity of the stolen files remains unclear from available reporting.
 The incident follows the group’s typical pattern of publishing proof of compromise and setting a payment deadline.

 May 1, 2026 marks the public listing date.
 The exposed material consists of internal files rather than a structured database of customer records, though healthcare organizations routinely store patient information, employee details, and operational data inside such file repositories.